La Quintrala: Life

 Catalina was the daughter of Gonzalo de los Ríos y Encío and his wife, Catalina Lísperguer y Flores, both members of the Chilean nobility.

 Her father was the son of Gonzalo de los Ríos y Ávila, a Spanish soldier who fought in the Conquest of Chile, and María Encío, the sister of Juan Encío, who was one of the financiers of the expedition of Pedro de Valdivia.
 Gonzalo de los Ríos y Encío was a landowner of Santiago's colonial society.
 He held the rank of general in the Royal Army and was a maestre de campo who served as mayor of Santiago in 1611, 1614 and 1619.
 He was also the owner of a prosperous farm in Longotoma, which grew sugar cane using the labor of enslaved Black people.
 He also owned plantations in the valley of La Ligua that grew fruit trees and vineyards, and another farm in Cabildo called El Ingenio.

-Of Gonzalo and Catalina's eight children, Catalina and María de Lísperguer were the only girls.
+Catalina and María de Lísperguer were the only girls.
 The sisters—who had been accused of poisoning Governor Alonso de Ribera in 1604, out of spite—had as a blood brother Juan Rodulfo de Lísperguer y Flores, killed in the battle of the fort of Boroa in 1626.
 Her sister, María de Lísperguer, who had been charged with murder for the attempted poisoning, was expelled to Peru.
 Catalina Lísperguer remained in Chile and, with Gonzalo de los Ríos, had two daughters: Águeda, wife of the Liman judge Blas de Torres Altamirano, and Catalina, called La Quintrala.